 This information will help you understand what patient-controlled analgesia (PCA) is and how to use your PCA pump.

 PCA helps you control your pain by letting you give yourself pain medication.
-It uses a computerized pump to deliver pain medication into your vein (intravenous, or IV PCA) or into your epidural space, which is in your spine (see Figure 1).
+It uses a computerized pump to send pain medication into your vein (intravenous, or IV PCA) or into your epidural space, which is in your spine (see Figure 1).
 Whether you have an IV PCA or an epidural PCA depends on what you and your doctor decide is right for you.